2022–23 Segunda División de Fútbol Salvadoreño: Notable events

-FESFUT removal and Games suspensions
+FESFUT removal and games suspensions

-On the 20th of July, The Governmental National Sports Institute (INDES) in association with the Attorney general raided Salvadoran Football Federation (FESFUT) in relation to money laundering and fraudulent administration.
+On the 20th of July, the Governmental National Sports Institute (INDES) in association with the attorney general raided the Salvadoran Football Federation (FESFUT) in relation to money laundering and fraudulent administration.
 INDES issued an administrative resolution ordering the dismissal of FESFUT directors and the creation of a Normalizing Commission.

-As a result of this internal crisis, All three main divisions games from round 2 to 4 were suspended due to referees not showing up.
+As a result of this internal crisis, all three main divisions games from round 2 to 4 were suspended due to referees not showing up.